The personal essay Workshop

 I read the brief description, but how does the whole thing actually work?

-There are two parts to this workshop: the group class and individualized support.
-Students can sign up for just the group class, or they can sign up for the entire workshop which is the group class + individualized support.
+There are two parts to this workshop: the group class and personal editorial support.
+Students can sign up for just the group class, or they can sign up for the group class + personalized support.

-The group class is my enthusiastic answer to a recurring problem I’ve noticed: overwhelmed teenagers are tasked with writing an engaging, meaningful piece of personal writing with little to no experience in the form.
-While many high school students have experience with different types of writing (e.g., academic papers, five-paragraph-essays, literary analysis, lab reports. . .possibly short stories or poetry) few are churning out 650-word memoir-type writing on the regular.
+The group class is my enthusiastic answer to a recurring problem I’ve noticed: overwhelmed teenagers tasked with writing an engaging, meaningful piece of personal writing with little to no experience in the form.
+While many high school students have experience with different types of writing (e.g., academic papers, five-paragraph essays, literary analysis, lab reports . . . possibly short stories or poetry) few are churning out 650-word memoir-type writing on the regular.

 It’s not an easy thing to ask a 17-year-old to do!

-• what exactly the personal essay is, and what it isn’t
+• what the personal essay is and what it isn’t

 • its role is in the larger application

-• a thoughtful review and discussion of essays that work (and why)
+• a thoughtful review and discussion of sample essays that worked

-While the workshop provides a firm grounding, most students benefit from the support, questions, dialogue, and constructive feedback.
+While the workshop provides a firm grounding, most students benefit from individualized dialogue, questions, and constructive feedback.
 To meet this need, I offer an editorial add-on that covers up to four rounds of feedback via Google docs.
-In reviewing drafts, I ask questions, offer thoughts, and encourage students to write the best essay they can.
+In reviewing outlines and drafts, I ask questions, offer thoughts, and encourage students to write the best essays they can.

 Is there anything a student needs to do before the workshop?